lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

     Each Restriction on the EKUs can be “Excluded EKU” or “Permitted EKU” and handled.

-    The procedure is intended to permit or prohibit presence of a certain EKU or complete absence of EKUs.
-It is outside the scope of this document, but the relying party can permit or exclude combinations of EKU.
-A consideration on prohibiting combination of EKUs is described in the security consideration section of this document.
+    The procedure is intended to permit or prohibit presence of a certain purpose identifier in EKU value or complete absence of EKU extension.
+It is outside the scope of this document, but the relying party can permit or exclude combinations of purpose identifiers.
+A consideration on prohibiting combination of purpose identifiers is described in the security consideration section of this document.

     Excluded EKUs procedure:

-    : “Excluded EKU” is an EKU which the relying party or the relying party software prohibits.
+    : “Excluded EKU” is an EKU or some purpose identifier, which the relying party or the relying party software prohibits.
 Examples of "Excluded EKU" are, presence of anyExtendedKeyUsage or complete absence of EKU extension on a certificate.
-If an EKU of the certificate meets the conditions set by the “Excluded EKU” restriction, the relying party or the relying party software rejects the certificate.
+If a purpose identifier in of the certificate meets the conditions set by the “Excluded EKU” restriction, the relying party or the relying party software rejects the certificate.

     Permitted EKU procedure:

-    : “Permitted EKU” is an EKU which the relying party or the relying party software accepts.
-Examples of “Permitted EKU” are, presence of this general document signing EKU and/or protocol specific document signing-type EKUs.
+    : “Permitted EKU” is a purpose identifier which the relying party or the relying party software accepts.
+Examples of “Permitted EKU” are, presence of this general document signing purpose identifier and/or protocol specific document signing-type purpose identifiers.
 If an EKU of the certificate meets the condition set by a “Permitted EKU” restriction, the certificate is acceptable.
 Otherwise, relying party or the relying party software rejects the certificate.